Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Rinse under running water and pat dry.

-Apple Vegan Flavor Matches
+Apple Flavor Matches

 Create your very own vegan apple recipe with some of your favorite ingredients from this list of foods that match perfectly with apples.